 - Increase scholarly productivity and leadership in areas of expertise.

-- Serve the community as teachers and role models for healthy living and healthy work environments.
+- Participate as teachers and role models for healthy living and work-life balance.

 Excellence | Professionalism | Innovation | Inclusiveness | Integrity | Caring| Student-centered Learning